kmpm/ged-shovel/README.md

-# EDDN to Nats Proxy
+# Go Elite:Dangerous - Shovel
-Receives messages from EDDN and republish them on a given NATS.io server
+Receives messages from EDDN and republish them on a given NATS.io server, written in Go